Nourish - Oil Pulling: What is It and Why You Should Do it Every Morning

 As with anything, don’t expect miracles overnight.

-You may feel your teeth feel much cleaner after the first pull, but don’t expect to see life changing results after oil pulling 3 times!
+You may feel your teeth feel much cleaner after the first pull, but don’t expect to see life-changing results after oil pulling 3 times!
 It can take anywhere from 2 weeks to 3 months to begin to see the benefits.
-Have patience my friends.
+Have patience, my friends.

 What Oil Should I Use for Pulling?

-Sesame oil was traditionally used in the Ayurvedic tradition and is another great option.
+Sesame oil is traditionally used in the Ayurvedic tradition and is another great option.
 It has warming properties, is high in antioxidants and helps to moisten and nourish your whole body from inside out.

 Sesame seed oil is the most well studied and considered safe for those who are not allergic to sesame seeds.